UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `umswc-project`.
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `un-report`.

 ![Creating a Repository on GitHub (Step 1)]({{ page.root }}/fig/git/github-create-repo-01.png)

-Name your repository `umswc-project` and then click `Create Repository`.
+Name your repository `un-report` and then click `Create Repository`.

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add .gitignore" and "Add a license."
 See the "GitHub License and README files" exercise below for a full explanation of why the repository needs to be empty.

+Note: in the screenshots below, the Owner is 'mkuzak' and the Repository name is 'planets'.
+You should instead see your own username for the Owner and you should name the repository `un-report`.

 ![Creating a Repository on GitHub (Step 2)]({{ page.root }}/fig/git/github-create-repo-02.png)